 Annie Rasquin, LISW has been working in public service in Santa Fe and rural New Mexico for over two decades.
 She began her career in emergency medicine as a Paramedic Firefighter with the City of Santa Fe.
 Trained as a Social Worker and Infant Mental Health Therapist, Annie has worked for the past fifteen years in early intervention and behavioral health specializing with trauma impacted children and families.

 Annie has extensive clinical supervision and infant mental health program experience and has consulted with and managed multiple non-profit behavioral health programs specializing in trauma informed care for vulnerable children and families.
 Annie was formerly the Family Services Program Director with TeamBuilders and Program Director of the Las Cumbres Community Infant Program, designated by SAMSHA as the regional child trauma treatment center.
 She has collaborated with and provided training to CASAs, CYFD, foster parents, and Head Start on infant mental health, the neuro-biological impact of trauma, the development of early self regulation and social emotional skills and the impact of abuse and neglect on children.
 Her volunteerism includes hospital fundraising, special events, emergency first response and international relief work.

 Annie resides in Santa Fe with her family, dog and chickens and explores the wilderness of New Mexico, rock climbs, practices her French and gardens in her leisure.

-Annie is committed to serving at risk families in Northern New Mexico through advocacy and community partnership.
+Annie is committed to serving families in Northern New Mexico through advocacy and community partnership.